pranitcode/playwright-cucumber-typescripts/README.md

   await browser.close();  // Close the browser
 }
 ```

-- cucucmber - Cucumber is a testing framework that supports behavior-driven development (BDD).
+- Cucumber - Cucumber is a testing framework that supports behavior-driven development (BDD).
 It allows you to write test scenarios in a human-readable format that can be easily understood by both technical and non-technical stakeholders.
 Cucumber promotes collaboration between developers, testers, and business analysts to define and automate the behavior of an application.

 ## Here are the key components of Cucumber:

 - Feature Files: Cucumber tests are written in feature files using the Gherkin language.
 Feature files describe the desired behavior of the application in a structured format.
 They contain high-level scenarios written in a business-readable manner.

 - Gherkin Language: Gherkin is a domain-specific language used to write feature files.
 It uses a syntax that consists of Given, When, Then, And, and But steps to describe the behavior of the application in a declarative way.
 Gherkin allows stakeholders to define and discuss requirements using a common language.